Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Introduction

-We showcase the method using Monte Carlo simulations based on stylized random network structures as well as real world networks.
-In each case, we take a fixed network structure $W_{0}$, and simulate panel data as if the data generating process were given by (\ref{model motivation}).
-We then apply the method on the simulated panel data to recover estimates of all elements in $W_{0}$, as well as the endogenous and exogenous social effect parameters ($\rho _{0}$, $\gamma _{0}$).
+We showcase the method using Monte Carlo simulations based on stylized random network structures as well as real-world networks.
+In each case, we take a fixed network structure $W_{0}$ and simulate panel data as if the data generating process were given by (\ref{model motivation}).
+We then apply the method to the simulated panel data to recover estimates of all elements in $W_{0}$, as well as the endogenous and exogenous social effect parameters ($\rho _{0}$, $\gamma _{0}$).
 The networks considered vary in size, complexity, and their aggregate and node-level features.
-Despite this heterogeneity, we find the method to perform well in all simulations.
-In a reasonable dimension of panel data $T$ and with varying node numbers across simulations ($N$), we find the true network structure $W_{0}$ is well recovered.
-For each simulated network, the majority of true links are correctly identified even for $T=5$, and the proportion of true non-links (zeroes in $W_{0}$) captured correctly as zeros is over $85$\% even when $T=5 $.
-Both proportions rapidly increase with $T$.
-The endogenous and exogenous social effects are also correctly captured as $T$ increases.
-Of course, small-$T$ biases are as expected, being analogous to well-known results for autoregressive time series models. \emph{A fortiori}, we estimate aggregate and node-level statistics of each network, demonstrating the accurate recovery of key players in networks for example.
-Furthermore, biases in the estimation of endogenous and exogenous effects parameters ($\hat{\rho},$ $ \hat{\gamma}$) fall quickly with $T$ and are close to zero for large sample sizes.
+In small samples, we find that the majority of links are identified even for $T=5$, and the proportion of true non-links (zeros in $W_{0}$) captured correctly as zeros is over $85$\% even when $T=5$.
+Of course, there are important limitations to the use of the method in small-$T$ cases.
+Biases are expected and manifest themselves in two ways.
+First, weak links can be shrunk to zero, and the strength of strong edges can be overestimated.
+Second, the estimates of $\rho$ and $\gamma$ can suffer from small-sample bias, being analogous to well-known results for autoregressive time series models.
+Both properties rapidly improve with $T$.
+For instance, biases in the estimation of endogenous and exogenous effects parameters ($\hat{\rho},$ $\hat{\gamma}$) fall quickly with $T$ and are close to zero for large sample sizes.
+The endogenous and exogenous social effects are also correctly captured as $T$ increases. \emph{A fortiori}, we estimate aggregate and node-level statistics of each network, demonstrating the accurate recovery of key players in networks, for example.

-The practical use of our proposed method is already being demonstrated in a range of applications.
-For example, \citet{fetzeretal2020} study the impact on conflict of the transition of security responsibilities between international and Afghan forces.
-Our proposed method is used to control for violation of SUTVA-type hypotheses that might occur because of spillover and displacement effects of insurgent forces across districts.
-Since the pattern of displacement is unobserved -- and, in fact, insurgents have incentives to obfuscate their strategy -- the current method is applied to fully recover the network and bound the effects of the end of the military occupation on conflict.

-Our identification results have also been applied, for instance, by \citet{Zhou2019}, who focusses on unobserved networks with grouped heterogeneity, and suggests a nonlinear least squares procedure for estimation on a single network observation.
-We believe our technical arguments may also be useful in related models (e.g., Vector Auto-Regressions).